Resorts World Sentosa: Royal Albatross

 The Royal Albatross is berthed at the Historical Ships Harbour, beside the Aquarium and the Adventure Cove Waterpark.
 The ship is available twice every weekend.
 Its route goes through the beaches of Sentosa to the outskirts of Marina Bay, around the edge of the Southern Islands and back to Sentosa.

 East zone

 Universal Studios Singapore

 Universal Studios Singapore is Southeast Asia's first Universal Studios theme park and the second in all of Asia.
 It opened its doors on 18 March 2010.
-It features 24 attractions and is divided into seven zones – including Sci-Fi City, Ancient Egypt, New York, The Lost World, Far Far Away, Madagascar and Hollywood.
+It features 24 attractions and is divided into seven zones – including Sci-Fi City, Ancient Egypt, New York, The Lost World, Far Far Away, Minion Land and Hollywood.

+Transportation

+Sentosa Express

+Like most places in Sentosa, Resort World is accessible by the Sentosa Express.

+Boardwalk

+Resort World is also accessible by the Boardwalk, which currently leads to the East Carpark due to renovations.

+Bus

+Shuttle services RWS8 and the Sentosa Bus A serve the resort.
+Public Bus Service 123 also serves the resort, and upon entering Sentosa stops at WEAVE and goes as far as Beach Station (on the Sentosa Express), before exiting Sentosa with no intermediate stops.

+Discontinued services include the NR1, NR6, 188R, and 963R bus services.

+Car

+The carpark at Resort World is accessible via Sentosa Gateway.

+Events

+It was the venue for the 2024 World Chess Championship with Ding Liren defending the title against Gukesh Dommaraju.
+Gukesh won the championship in 14 games, and at age 18 became the youngest competitor to hold the title.